Top 5 3rd Quarter Trades of Al - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 4,773-share investment in NAS:SCZ.
-Previously, the stock had a 0.19% weight in the equity portfolio.
-Shares traded for an average price of $54.84 during the quarter.
+The guru sold out of their 2,446-share investment in NYSE:FDX.
+Previously, the stock had a 0.39% weight in the equity portfolio.
+Shares traded for an average price of $211.05 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.